mvfavila/doc-template/README.md

 Placeholders are any text within double curly braces, e.g. `{{placeholder}}`.
 The script will replace these placeholders with the values from the .csv file.

-# How to run applciation locally
+# How to run application locally

 In the terminal, type: